 Working a four-hour workweek, making millions, and living like a full-time entrepreneur are becoming trends.
-The idea that you can input very little work and still produce massive results is very appealing to most people.
+The idea that you can input very little work and still produce massive results appeals to most people.
 We’re transitioning from the job economy to the skill or gig economy.
 The difference is pretty simple.
 The job economy is an economy where a degree is fundamental to success.
 The plan for life is to go to school, get a degree, find a job, maybe get some promotions, and retire eventually.

 Most workers can work remotely in the gig economy, and most companies hire freelancers based on their experience and not their degree in the gig economy.
 Most work can be completely outsourced to other companies or even to freelancers.
 Businesses do not need to pay rent for an office.